-xii.xi.
+xi.
 The development will be based on using sustainable construction methods in the context of Policy N2;

-xiii. xii.
+xii.
 Highway capacity improvements, either through or around the perimeter of the site, or along Beaconside, will be required North of Stafford.
 Enhanced bus services and improved bus reliability, through bus priority, will be required along the A34 between the site and the town centre as well as real time bus passenger information, increased frequency of existing and new bus services;

-xiv.xiii.
+xiii.
 Suitable Alternative Natural Greenspace (SANGS) required through on-site / off-site provision / management at Cannock Chase;

-xv:xiv.
+xiv.
 Gas infrastructure serving the employment land north of Primepoint will be re-inforced.
-Gas infrastructure up-grading not required for the housing development other than standard connections into the system;
+Gas infrastructure up-grading not required for the housing development other than standard connections into the system.
+Part of the North of Stafford Strategic Development Location extends over a National Grid high pressure gas pipeline (FM21 Audley to Alrewas).
+Development within the zone of influence must address the presence of the pipeline and not affect the functioning of this installation;

-xvi.xv.
-Flood management scheme and less than greenfield surface water run-off to Sandyford Brook and Marston Brook through open water storage solutions, maximising opportunities for multifunctional open space provision;
+xv.
+Flood management scheme and less than greenfield surface water run-off to Sandyford Brook and Marston Brook through open water storage solutions, maximising opportunities for multi-functional open space provision;

-xvii.xvi.
+xvi.
 Electricity connections and sewage capacity improvements required to meet additional housing development;

-xviii.xvii.
+xvii.
 New primary school provision required as well as a new secondary school or extensions to existing secondary schools;

-xix.xviii.
+xviii.
 A new Destination Park including children's play areas and multi-use games areas in association with SANGs requirement if provided on-site;

-x.xix.
+xix.
 Standard telecommunication connections will be provided to link to the Stafford exchange enabled with Superfast Fibre Access Broadband;

-:xx.
+xx.
 Primary health care provision delivered by increased capacity at existing facilities.